Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/internal-libs.rst

                               |-- my-other-source.ts
                     |-- themes/                             # The lib styles
                          |-- style.scss                     # Entrypoint for your library styles
-                    |-- types/                              # TypeScript declarations
-                         |--index.d.ts                      # Typescript declarations for the entrypoint, it is referenced in "types" in package.json
-                         |-- subfolder/
-                              |-- my-other-source.d.ts

 Build your internal library
 ---------------------------